389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

 	* (quite sure that ldbm does not support the recno)

-Error handling
+* Error handling:

 Proposed solution

     * Remap the errors to generic values
     * Add a function in bdb that remap the value (should be a simple switch)<br />
 If the value cannot be mapped:<br />
    add a string in thread local storage and return DBI\_RC\_OTHER<br />
    The string should contains the original return code and its associated message (i.e:<br />
 bdb error code: %d : %s&quot;, native\_rc, db\_strerror(native\_rc))
     * Modify dblayer\_strerror to print a message for generic errors and if DBI\_RC\_OTHER to generate a message from the thread local data string.

     * This solution has the advantage that:</p></blockquote>
 	    * it does not impact the back-ldm/changelog code (except for dblayer\_strerror) </li>
 	    * It is quite efficient in the usual case as it handles a switch with few values</li>
 	    * Keep the ability to diagnose errors in the unexpected case</li></ul>
 	  The drawbacks:
 	  Message can be wrong if creative error handling is performed (i.e </li></ul>